Most useful CS console commands

 • cl_radar_always_centered 0/1 – This console command can make the radar center on you (1) or stay still (0).

 • hideradar – Completely removes radar from your HUD.
+These commands are particularly useful when exploring different maps and practicing your strategies.

 HUD Console Commands

 • cl_hud_color 0-10 – You can choose the different values from 0 to 10 to change the colors of your HUD elements.
+For example, the command cl_crosshair_drawoutline creates a black outline around the crosshair.

 • +cl_show_team_equipment – This command can be used to enable weapons equipped by your teammates to appear above their heads, even after the round starts.
 This is a very useful console command, as it provides you with some extra information in the match.
 If you want to go back to default settings use the command -cl_show_team_equipment